prismdreamfactory/chenco-wp/wp-content/plugins/wp-smushit/readme.txt

 **Optimize your images turn on lazy load, resize, compress and improve your Google Page Speed with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!**

 And whether you spell it 'optimise' or 'optimize', Smush will compress all your images without a visible drop in quality.

 ### Award Winning Image Optimizer
 Smush has been benchmarked and tested number one for speed and quality and is the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization plugin for WordPress.

 - Lossless Compression – Strip unused data without affecting image quality
 - Lazy Load - Defer offscreen images with the flip of a switch
 - Bulk Smush – Optimize up to 50 images with one click
 - Image Resizing – Set a max width and height and large images will scale down as they are being compressed
 - Incorrect Size Image Detection – Quickly locate images that are slowing down your site
 - Directory Smush – Optimize images even if they are not located in the media library
 - Automated Optimization – Asynchronously auto-smush your attachments for super fast compression on upload
-- Unlimited & Free – Optimize all of your images up to 5MB in size forever (no daily, monthly, or annual caps)
+- Without Monthly Limits – Optimize all of your images up to 5MB in size free forever (no daily, monthly, or annual caps)
 - Gutenberg Block Integration – View all Smush stats directly in image blocks
 - Multisite Compatible – Both global and individual Multisite settings
 - Process All Your Files – Smush will process PNG, JPEG and GIF files for optimum results